arobaba610/A3_Yildirim_Kemal_PhysicsFinal/README.md

 # A3_Yildirim_Kemal
  a3

+The completed version of the assignment (with successful AABB-AABB collision) is on another branch.

+The main branch is the project I submitted for the assignment.

 I apologize for the shortcomings of the project.
 I learned a lot throughout this project, and that makes me happy.
 The lessons from this project are immense, so even though I couldn’t fully complete the assignment, it has been a significant achievement for me.